|| “Travel has its own perks. If visiting new places is the foremost one, then meeting new people certainly counts for the second most.”

 Which other places have you trekked or traveled to?

 Even though I have never tagged myself as an ardent traveler, but I never miss a chance to travel around and see the world when I get an opportunity.
-I have trekked in Vagamon and Munnar in Kerala and the Grand Canyon, Arizona and Olympic National Park in USA.
+I have trekked in Vagamon and Munnar in Kerala and the Grand Canyon, Arizona and Olympic National Park in the USA.

 I have traveled in and around 2 different countries apart from India.
-The places include North West and Central US and United Arab Emirates.
+The places include North West and Central US and the United Arab Emirates.
 However, the Kodachadri trek of 14 km, is a record in itself.

 How often do you travel?
 And how do you plan or choose the locations?

 I have always had an active and curious personality.
 I don’t travel with plans but find opportunities whenever I get a chance.

 What did you like the most in the Kodachadri trek?